 Originally called South Branch, the original Sunset Park Library opened to the public on December 9, 1905, on the same site it occupies today.
 The original two-story, Classical Revival-style building, designed by architects Lord & Hewlett and funded by philanthropist Andrew Carnegie, was demolished in 1970 and rebuilt in 1972.

-Brooklyn Public Library (BPL) and the Fifth Avenue Committee (FAC), a nonprofit with extensive affordable housing and community development experience, are partnering to redevelop Sunset Park Library.
-They are proposing to build a new, nearly 21,000-square-foot branch topped by 49 units of affordable housing—including 9 units reserved for victims of domestic violence.
+Brooklyn Public Library and the Fifth Avenue Committee (FAC), a nonprofit with extensive affordable housing and community development experience, are partnering to redevelop Sunset Park Library.
+We plan to build a new, nearly 21,000-square-foot branch topped by 49 units of affordable housing—including 9 units reserved for victims of domestic violence.

 Friends of Sunset Park Library is a group of organized volunteers who help our neighborhood library through advocacy, fundraising and promotion.
 If you are interested in becoming a Friend of Sunset Park Library, ask a staff member for details or email email@example.com for more information.

 Events & Classes

 IJC Immigration Consultation and Legal Help / Servicios Inmigratorias Ofrecidos de Forma Gratuita4:30 pm, Sunset Park Library